Avash: Formation

 In 2017, Tanzir Tuhin, former lead vocalist of the band Shironamhin, became embroiled in controversy, and left the band on 7 October.
 On 16 December of the same year, (Note: The band declare its official commencement on 16 December 2017.
 (Primary source)) Tuhin (vocals), former bassist of Obscure Raajue Sheikh (bass), Sumon Monjurul (lead), Rinku Imam (drums), Shawon Kaium (keyboards)- formed the band Avash.
 On 1 February 2018, the band performed their first live performance on the open stage at Jahangirnagar University.

 The band released their debut single "Manush-1" on 15 May 2018.
 Later, on 27 January 2019, they released self-titled track "Avash".
 The group's third single, "Bastob", was released on 23 February in 2020.
 The music video for the song was directed by Arifur Rahman.
 In January 2021 they released their latest single "Anath", which has an animated video.
-And in 2023 the band released their 5th single "Camera" with a lyrical music video.
+In 2023, the band released their 5th single "Camera" with a lyrical music video.